MatteaE/mass_balance_model/README.md

 * Calculation of annual glacier-wide mass balance at regular intervals (the hydrological year)

+* Leave-one-out validation of the point measurements

 * Calculations over multiple years (conventional or reference-surface mass balance, cumulative change)

 * Processing of multiple glaciers and full catchments

 * Simulation of past conditions, future scenarios, years with no measurements

-* Easy, comprehensive customization of parameters

 * High-quality output visualizations